Jubair-Hossen/inventory-management-system/README.md

 Live Site Link: [https://inventory-management-sys-a7b08.web.app/](https://inventory-management-sys-a7b08.web.app/).

 ## Description
 "Radon Manager" is an invetory management web application.
-Anyone can use this application for management his/her inventories.
+Anyone can use this application for manage his/her inventories.
 It is totally free and easy to use.

 ### features:
 - Easy to manage inventory.